xicocana/DoubleTap/README.md

-# Raspbery Pi Double Tapper
+# Raspberry Pi Double Tapper
 > Smart ligth switcher

 Simple, sound activated(clap, clap ..), python script to control a relay board attached to the RPi, via GPIO, in charge of turning the bedroom ligths on/off.